 So you respond to your therapist’s error in your usual way (running away, or lashing out, or going silent, or whatever your pattern is) — but an amazing thing happens**.

-She hears you.
+Your therapist hears you.

 She doesn’t shout back, or go silent on you, or run away from you in horror.
 Instead, she sits and stays centred (or tries to).

-She stays connected to you.
+Your therapist stays connected to you.

 This is profoundly healing.
 And it may need to happen time and time again, before it sinks in enough.